Gradient-Informed Machine Learning in Electromagnetics: Results

 \section{Results}

 A parametrized IGA model of the geometry in \autoref{fig:motor_geometry} was developed, discretizing the physical equations into a nonlinear system of 6177 variables, which is a function of the geometrical parameters presented in \autoref{tab:bounds}.
-Sobol sampling was employed to generate training datasets of increasing size in order to monitor the accuracy of the approach in data-scarce conditions, removing solutions for which the geometry is too skewed or the magnet exceeds the bounds.
-The model was simulated on a workstation equipped with a 3.10 GHz Intel\textsuperscript{®} Xeon\textsuperscript{®} processor, with an average time of 10 seconds per datapoint.
-All partitions, showcased in \autoref{tab:times} were tested on the same collection of 30 unseen combinations.
+To monitor the accuracy of the approach in data-scarce conditions, Sobol sampling was employed to generate training datasets of increasing size.
+Four nested sets of 16, 32, 64, and 128 samples were initially generated within the bounds in \autoref{tab:bounds}.
+All combinations leading to a magnet exceeding the geometric bounds were excluded from the dataset.
+Additionally, combinations in which the angle between the magnet edge and the adjacent rotor iron boundary was less than $10^\circ$ were removed to eliminate geometries where the flux barrier becomes excessively skewed.
+All geometries were solved for a set of $n_\alpha = 14$ equidistant rotation angles in [0, 20]$^\circ$.
+The model was simulated on a workstation equipped with a 3.10 GHz Intel\textsuperscript{®} Xeon\textsuperscript{®} processor, with an average time of 9 seconds per solve, resulting in approximately 120 seconds per data point due to the 14 rotation angles.
+The resulting training datasets are summarized in \autoref{tab:times}, while all models were tested on the same collection of 30 unseen combinations.
+The torque was subsequently obtained through postprocessing of the solution, yielding a distribution with a mean of 0.86 Nm and a standard deviation of 0.35 Nm.